noid-group/BOCS/README.md

 components are compiled separately.
 Installation instructions can be found in the User Manual in the /docs folder.
 Briefly, custom-lammps uses the LAMMPS build system, and the force-matching and pressure-matching components both utilize CMake.
 The force-matching component relies on an existing GROMACS installation.
-You may compile your own version, or one of those included in /dependencies.
+You may compile your own compatible version of GROMACS, or one of those included in /dependencies.
 In either case, you should make sure that GROMACS is compiled in double-precision with OpenMPI features.